 This is a six credit course.
 It will involve teaching-learning for four hours a week for a period of 15 weeks.
 Of the total 60 teaching-learning hours, 40 will comprise the central teaching component while 20 hours will comprise the self-study component.
 The self-study component will consist of academic tasks outside the classroom that will be assigned by the teacher.
-The 40 hour teaching component will include five tests conducted in the classroom.
-These tests may be written, oral or presentation.
-Altogether these tests will be for 25 marks.
-The self-study component of 20 hours will include preparing a media docket for a variety of clients that will be evaluated for 15 marks.
-The selfstudy component assigned in this manner will be related to or an extension of but not in lieu of the prescribed syllabus.
+The 40 hour teaching component will include two tests conducted in the classroom.
+These tests may be written, oral, in the form of presentations etc. Altogether these tests will be for 25 marks.

+The self-study component of 20 hours will include writing of critical essays, research projects, and production of media content.
+These will be evaluated for 15 marks.
+The self-study component assigned in this manner will be related to or an extension of but not in lieu of the prescribed syllabus.